-Includes house call (up to 1 hour) and physical exam for 1 pet.
+Includes travel fee, house call fee, physical exam for 1 pet, and consultation.

 Estimate will be made upon request prior to administration.